 this point, the common carp appears the primary species affected.

-There have been no known cases, where Pyrmnesium parvum have
+•There have been no known cases, where Pyrmnesium parvum have

-negatively impacted human health or other mammals
+negatively impacted human health or other mammals. (my highlight)

 •Fish kills caused by golden alga may last for days, weeks or months.
 The